akshaiKumar23/Olympic-data-analysis/README.md

 The dataset used in this project is obtained from Kaggle and is available here(https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results).
 It includes information on athletes, events, sports, and countries participating in the Olympic Games.
 The data spans 120 years of Olympic history, covering both summer and winter editions.

+## Click here(https://akshai-olympic-data-analysis.streamlit.app/) to see the olympic data analysis